DC connector: Low voltage (120–1,500 VDC)

 These low voltage connectors are rated at or below 1,500 VDC.

 Anderson SBS

-The Anderson SBS and SBS Mini series of connectors are rated at up to 600 VDC at (depending on the connector) 50 A, 75 A or 110 A. They are only rated for disconnection under load at up to 120 VDC however.
+The Anderson SBS (commonly referred to as Anderson plug) and SBS Mini series of connectors are rated at up to 600 VDC at (depending on the connector) 50 A, 75 A or 110 A. They are only rated for disconnection under load at up to 120 VDC however.

-These connectors see use as battery bank connectors in higher power UPS systems, where the battery bank voltages are between 48 VDC and 500 VDC.
+These connectors see use in vehicle dual battery systems and higher power UPS systems, where the battery bank voltages are between 48 VDC and 500 VDC.